ohhmyyjosh/capstone_project/README.md

 ## White-Out
-White-Out is a desktop applciation which generates a connected transparent whiteboard over your desktop.
+White-Out is a desktop application which generates a connected transparent whiteboard over your desktop.
 This whiteboard can be shared by many users, and offers many useful annotation tools such as drawing, and adding text notes.

 ## Development Team